Dual Security for MIMO-OFDM ISAC Systems: Artificial Ghosts or Artificial Noise: Introduction

-\item We establish performance measures for communication performance, communication security, sensing performance, and sensing security, respectively.
-With all the performance metrics, we formulate a four-way trade-off optimization problem that aims to maximize the sensing performance of the legitimate sensing receiver, subject to constraints on communication performance, communication security, and sensing security under limited resources.
+\item With all the above performance metrics, we formulate a four-way trade-off optimization problem that aims to maximize the sensing performance of the legitimate sensing receiver, subject to constraints on communication performance, communication security, and sensing security under limited resources.
 To tackle the resulting non-convex problem, several convex surrogate functions are introduced to obtain a tractable formulation.
 Simulation results verify the effectiveness of the proposed dual-secure design.

 \end{enumerate}

 The remainder of this paper is organized as follows.
 Section~II introduces the system model, including the underlying assumptions, the signal models of the transmitter and various receivers, and the associated signal processing procedures.
 Section~III presents the performance metrics adopted in the design.
 Section~IV formulates the proposed optimization problem and describes the solution.
 Section~V provides numerical results to evaluate the performance of the proposed design.
 Finally, Section~VI concludes the paper.